r-grandorder/tri-hermes/en/pages/Lostbelt/tunguska.md

 My, that's right!
 I'm honestly jealous of that.

 **Ibuki Dōji:**
-Being  first Servant must mean you have a deep and enduring bond with Master, true?
+Being [♂ his /♀ her] first Servant must mean you have a deep and enduring bond with Master, true?

 **Ibuki Dōji:**
 I'm just so jealous!